Rezwan Ferdaus

-Rezwan Ferdaus (born 1985) is a United States citizen of Bangladeshi descent who is serving a federal prison sentence after pleading guilty to terrorism charges in 2012.
+Rezwan Ferdaus (born 1985) is a United States citizen who is serving a federal prison sentence after pleading guilty to terrorism charges in 2012.

 Biography

 Ferdaus was born and raised in Ashland, Massachusetts.
-He had two previous arrests, one for a high school prank during which he and other students poured cement on in front of the school doors, and the other for marijuana possession.
+He is of Bangladeshi descent.
+Ferdaus had two previous arrests, one for a high school prank during which he and other students poured cement on in front of the school doors, and the other for marijuana possession.
 Ferdaus studied physics at Northeastern University in Boston.

 Arrest

 An undercover FBI agent infiltrated Ferdaus' local mosque, and coaxed him into agreeing to participate in a terror attack, despite being aware he had a mental disability.

 Ferdaus was arrested by the Federal Bureau of Investigation on September 28, 2011, for plotting to attack The Pentagon and the United States Capitol Building with remote-controlled model aircraft packed with C-4 explosives.
 He was also charged with supporting Al-Qaeda by plotting attacks on American soldiers abroad and making detonators for improvised explosive devices.